UVM-BIRD/PubMedMiner/README.txt

 Questions will be asked are as follows:

-•	Enter support value (decimal between 0.0 and 1.0):
+ï¿½	Enter support value (decimal between 0.0 and 1.0):
-•	Enter confidence value (decimal between 0.0 and 1.0):
+ï¿½	Enter confidence value (decimal between 0.0 and 1.0):
-•	Enter the maximum length for rules (integer >= 2):
+ï¿½	Enter the maximum length for rules (integer >= 2):
 These three parameters are required for mining rules using apriori algorithm.
 They determine the number of rules we can get at the end.
 The "scatter_plot.jpg", "matrix_plot.jpg" will be created without more questions.

-•	Enter the k value for plotting grouped matrix (integer > 0):
+ï¿½	Enter the k value for plotting grouped matrix (integer > 0):
 This question is for grouped matrix. k-value represents the number of groups will be plotted on the LHS.
 The default value in arulesViz is 10.
 The "grouped_matrix.jpg" will be created after this input.

-•	Enter the number of rules for plotting graphs (integer > 0):
+ï¿½	Enter the number of rules for plotting graphs (integer > 0):
 This question is for graph-based visualization.
 "arulesViz" can only handle a small set of rules with this function.
 Although it is not clear what the maximum number of rules can be graphed, based on the clarity of the graph, somewhere below 50 might be a good guess.